hendrtd/cpsc-1233/docs/modules/m0/hands-on/ide.md

 A [jGRASP plugin for Eclipse](https://jgrasp.org/eclipse_plugin.html) is available to provide the object viewers from within the Eclipse environment.

+### Visual Studio Code

+[Visual Studio Code](https://code.visualstudio.com/) is an open-source source code editor from Microsoft that has become one of the most popular IDEs in recent years.
+VS Code is highly capable and full-featured while retaining a small, easily-used feel.
+A jGRASP plugin for VS Code is planned for development, so all the benefits of jGRASP's object viewers should be available within VS Code soon.

 ### Online IDE provided by Vocareum

 [Vocareum](https://www.vocareum.com/), the cloud-based auto-grading tool that we will use in this course, provides a simple IDE.
 You will be required to use this IDE for the lab tests, and you can use this IDE for the programming assignments if you like.
 More details and instructions regarding Vocareum will be provided in a separate activity.

 ## Editor + Command Line